R&D in eCommerce

 R&D tax credits for eCommerce companies

 Amazon inevitably leads the way for research and development (R&D) spending in eCommerce.
-It’s estimated they spent $17bn in the year ending March 2017 (officially the number one R&D spender in the world, surpassing Volkswagen.)
+It’s estimated they spent $56.05bn in 2021 (officially the number one R&D spender in the world, surpassing Volkswagen.)
 Few businesses will ever match that sort of spending, of course, but R&D is not just for large companies.

 If your business has an eCommerce capability, an eCommerce platform or you build functionality for eCommerce websites; you may be surprised to find that some of your costs could meet the definition of R&D. eCommerce projects often qualify for R&D tax credits – a cash boost that can be used to help drive your business forward.